takauchisora/pyxmlparser/README.md

 # PyXmlParser - Python XML Parser

 Python Module to convert XML to csv.
+Project under developement.
+Not a stable release.
 Subsequent versions will be able to convert the files to different formats.
 Works Extremely well with Large XML files.